PHIL'S FARMS & NURSERY

 NECTARINE and PEACH SOLD OUT FOR 2025.
 We plan to have them in stock early 2026 - Watch this website for availability.

-$20 PERSIMMON (American) - this is the ONLY variety we have and they are small, under 12 inches tall) - planted in 1 gallon pots - ‘A taste like a ripe peach sprinkled with cinnamon and cloves, wrapped in caramel’ – this is how Gardener’s Path describes the taste of a ripe, soft, aromatic American Persimmon.
+‘A taste like a ripe peach sprinkled with cinnamon and cloves, wrapped in caramel’ – this is how Gardener’s Path describes the taste of a ripe, soft, aromatic American Persimmon.
 The fruit ripens September onwards, growing sweet after first frost.
 Not affected by freezes, persimmons can stay on the tree in winter.
-They must be fully ripe before being delicious for fresh eating.
-Plant 2 or 3 trees for cross-pollination.
+They must be fully ripe before being delicious for fresh eating-people tell us they are absolutely the best tasting variety!
+It is suggested that you plant 2 or 3 trees for cross-pollination.
 American Persimmons can get up to 35 feet tall, but most people keep them trimmed to 14-17 feet for easier picking of fruit.
 The trees grow well in sun or shade, wet or dry conditions, even in clay soil.
 Diospyros virginiana “American’ USDA Zones 5-9